daniel-m-carvalho/Embedded-Systems-Project-/README.md

 - Although the implementation is intended to use the flash memory of the controller to store data, the project is not currently utilizing this feature.
 - Additionally, it's worth mentioning that the modules CMSIS_CORE_LPC17xx and MFRC522 were provided by the teacher.

+---

-Instituto Superior de Engenharia de Lisboa
+Instituto Superior de Engenharia de Lisboa<br>

-BSc in Computer Science and Engineering
+BSc in Computer Science and Engineering<br>

-Programming in Mobile Devices
+Programming in Mobile Devices<br>
 Winter Semester of 2023/2024